eosrio/hyperion-docs/docs/providers/setup/hyperion_configuration.md

 ## Running Hyperion

 We provide scripts to simplify the process of starting and stopping your Hyperion Indexer or API instance.
+By default these use **pm2**.

 ### Starting

-To run the indexer, execute `./run.sh [chain name]-indexer`
+To run the indexer, execute `./run [chain name]-indexer`

-To run the api, execute `./run.sh [chain name]-api`
+To run the api, execute `./run [chain name]-api`

 !!! example "Examples"
     Starting indexer for **"eos"** chain:
     ```
-    ./run.sh eos-indexer
+    ./run eos-indexer
     ```
     Starting API for **"test"** chain:
     ```
-    ./run.sh test-api
+    ./run test-api
     ```

 !!! note